lijie-jiang/vxworks7-layer-for-boost/README.md

 ## VxWorks&reg; 7 Recipe Layer for Boost

 This repository contains a VxWorks&reg; 7 Source Build (VSB) layer.
-Add this layer to your VxWorks install to build and verify Boost as part of your board's VSB project.
+Add this layer to your VxWorks install to build and verify the Boost C++ Libraries (_Boost_) as part of your board's VSB project.

-This repository contains a collection of patches to adapt Boost to VxWorks.
-Boost is many libraries and not all of them will work with VxWorks, some of them require C++ support not available in VxWorks, or are dependent on other libraries not available for VxWorks.
+This repository contains a collection of patches to adapt the Boost C++ libraries (at version 1.59.0) to VxWorks.
+Boost consists of many libraries, and not all of them will work with VxWorks.
+Some of them require C++ support not available in VxWorks, or are dependent on other libraries not available for VxWorks.
 The **vxworks7-boost** project goal is to validate as many Boost libraries as possible and then push the required changes to boost.org.
 Until the patches are incorporated into Boost they will exist here.

-This layer does not contain Boost and only provides a recipe to adapt Boost to VxWorks.
+This layer does not contain Boost; it only provides a recipe to adapt Boost to VxWorks.
 Boost is not part of any VxWorks product, and is not covered by your Wind River support agreement.
 If you need help, use the resources available and boost.org, or contact your Wind River sales representative to arrange for consulting services.